trokas/ai_primer/_sources/README.md

 ## Launching notebooks

-You can launch notebooks in Binder directly in browser, but when we come to building models that will not work and you will have to use your own PC.
-To do that just clone this repo, install all packages and run jupyter as follows:
+You can launch notebooks in Binder directly in browser, but when we come to building models that will not work and you will have to use Paperspace (with GPU) or your own PC.

+### Option 1.
+Paperspace

+To have much fater training using GPU sign up for [Paperspace](https://www.paperspace.com/) and got to [gradient console](https://console.paperspace.com/gradient).
+The follow these steps:

+1. Click on *Notebooks* in left menu
+2. Press on *Custom Container* tab
+3. In the field *Enter Container Name* enter *rokastamosiunas/ai_primer:latest*
+4. Choose *Free-GPU* machine
+5. Scroll down and press *Create Notebook*

+This should spin a new notebook with GPU support that will be available for the next 6 hours.
+Just press *Open* and you should see all course materials in *Jupyter Notebook*.

+### Option 2.
+Own PC

+To run on your own PC, just clone this repo, install all packages and run jupyter as follows:

 ```sh
 git clone https://github.com/trokas/ai_primer.git